How to Check Your Aadhaar Complaint Status Online

 Common Confusion: Complaint Escalation

-Repeated calls without new information can clog the system; instead, follow up only after a reasonable waiting period or if the status hasn’t changed for an extended period.
+Such frequent contact without new updates can hinder efficiency; instead, it’s more effective to follow up after a reasonable waiting period or if the status has remained unchanged for an extended duration.

 Note Down Reference Numbers